Reuben1987AI/server/README.md

 Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for specific guidelines on contributing to this repository.

+We are grateful for all of [our contributors](ACKNOWLEDGEMENTS.md).
+If you contribute to this repository and wish to be acknowledged, please add your name to the list in your pull request.

 ## License

 The code in this repository is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html).